tgozo19/react-native-openalpr/README.md

 ## Usage

-OpenALPR exposes a camera component (based on [react-native-camera](https://github.com/lwansbrough/react-native-camera)) that is optimized to run OpenALPR image processing on a live camera stream.
+This package exposes a camera component (based on [react-native-camera](https://github.com/lwansbrough/react-native-camera)) that is optimized to run image processing on a live camera stream.
 Among other parameters, the camera accepts a callback, `onPlateRecognized`, for when a plate is recognized.

 ```js
 import React, { Component } from 'react'